Home

 Jill Davishahl

 Jill Davishahl is Assistant Professor and First Year Programs Director in the Engineering + Design department.
 Jill’s teaching, service, and research activities focus on enhancing the first-year student experience by implementing strategies focused on increasing equity and improving success in the major.
-She recently developed a new course ENGR 101: Engineering, Design, and Society that centers social justice within first year engineering education and helps students to understand the relevance of social justice to their future careers.
+She recently was given the "Outstanding Teaching Award" by the PNW section of the American Society of Engineering Education.
 In addition to teaching, she runs a Student Engagement Liaison program and manages the Makerspace.
 Her current research focuses on creating inclusive and equitable learning environments and is supported by two National Science Foundation grants, one of which is centered around investigating the impact of social engagement on sense of belonging in academic makerspaces.